Regulatory Incentives for Orphan Drugs

 Check out the first article in this series Rare Diseases: Regulatory Incentives for Development of Orphan Drugs – US & EU

-In this article, we are going to go through the regulations in Japan and Australia for orphan drugs in rare diseases.
-The details on the incentives from China, South Korea, Russia, and India will be covered in the next article in this series.
+In this article, we are going to go through the regulations in Japan and Australia for orphan drugs for rare diseases.
+The next article in this series will cover the details of the incentives from China, South Korea, Russia, and India.

 Orphan drugs and rare diseases

 An orphan drug is a pharmaceutical agent developed to treat orphan diseases or rare diseases.
-Because they are so rare, it would not be profitable to produce without government assistance.
-So to encourage development and research, a supportive legislative and regulatory framework (often known as orphan drug designation) is adopted for medicines for rare diseases in several countries.
+Because they are so rare, it would not be profitable to produce them without government assistance.
+To encourage R&D, several countries adopt a supportive legislative and regulatory framework, often known as orphan drug designation, for medicines targeting rare diseases.

 Need regulatory support for your drug development in rare diseases?